 - Helped to orchestrate the design and implementation of the mural located in the Starbucks parking lot on lower Murray Avenue.

 - 2005: Instrumental in reinstating the Bach, Beethoven and Brunch Sunday morning concerts in Mellon Park.

 - Organized and supported the Squirrel Hill Litter Patrol, a grassroots effort by community residents to eradicate litter from the business district and residential streets.

 - Instrumental in creating the Squirrel Hill Skate Park on Hobart Street

-For forty-nine years, the Coalition has been an active and important link in the community.
+For fifty years, the Coalition has been an active and important link in the community.
 It has served as a sounding board for new ideas, as well as a “watchdog” in the areas of public safety, education, residential quality, the business district, and parks and open space.
 With its focus on the quality of life in the 14th Ward, SHUC continues to monitor activities and future developments in the community through a range of standing committees.

 If you would like to become a member, volunteer for committee work, join us for special events, or contact us for any other reason, we welcome you to do so!
 We will be in touch!